zohaibterminator/MediSense/README.md

-# 🧠 MediSense – AI-Powered Medical Diagnostic Assistant
+# 🧠 MediSense – AI-Powered Medical Assistant

 MediSense is a multimodal AI assistant that diagnoses diseases based on lab reports and medical images.
 It combines Retrieval-Augmented Generation (RAG) and Vision-Language Modeling (VLM) to provide high-quality diagnostic assistance, specialist recommendations, and anomaly detection.